 Inspiring Stories on Earthseals, Peace Through Gratitude

 Welcome to Inspirations!
 Global Community For All sends out this e-zine filled with short, inspiring stories of love, healing, and empowerment once every three months.
 We share these wonderfully inspiring stories to encourage and inspire each other to be the best we can be each day of our lives.
 If you would like to receive each issue of Inspirations as it is published, click here.
-Thanks for joining us, and may these words inspire us to ever deepen our commitment to love, heal, and empower; to open to divine guidance; and to choose what's best for all.
+Thanks for joining us, and may these words inspire us to ever deepen our commitment to love, heal, and empower; to open to divine guidance; and to choose what's best for all.†

-Global Community for All's suggestion to write down my deepest life intentions and frequently review them has been wonderfully empowering for me.
+Global Community for All's suggestion to write down my deepest life intentions and frequently review them has been awesomely empowering for me.
 Since first writing them in detail late in 2002, I've been changing and refining these intentions on a regular basis.
 This has helped me to feel a continual, deep resonance in my mind and heart every time I read them.
 I find myself excited to be moving ever more clearly and with ever more focus in my day-to-day life.

 I keep this list posted over my bed where I review the main intentions every morning.
 It's so great to start off each day remembering what I'm here for!
 I also go through the entire list once a month or so.
 I invite you to develop, refine, and fully live your life intentions and life purpose in whatever way feels right to you, so that you might experience the joy of living with a greater sense of purpose and intention every day.
-Please note that my chief challenge in life is arrogance, so you may notice some intentions developed specifically to deal with that.
+Please note that my core challenge in life is arrogance, so you may notice some intentions developed specifically to deal with that.